FLOURISH123/Central-Line-Insertion-/README.md

 The input data which are the frames of image sequence are loaded into the Network.

-CNN.py file predicts tools from RGB images and returns a string.

 Train_CNN.py module Loads the data from the specified CSV file

          Fold: The fold number given in the CSV file (should be an int),